 - The liver is unable to perform all of its tasks in an optimal way which means that the less toxins are being processed and less fat is being metabolized, and so or bodies become generally less healthy.

 - The liver is chronically over-worked.
 This can eventually lead to liver failure, which is a very serious condition resulting in death if it is not caught in time and treated.

+So, by not hydrating sufficiently we are slowly but surely making sure that our body gets sicker and sicker until it eventually stops working all together.
+This is dangerous for everyone leading a lifestyle with a low water intake and a high sodium intake.
+However it is especially dangerous to people on diets and with rigorous training regimes.
+When your body is on a diet and expending a lot of calories the process of dehydration can happen within days.
+If you’re on a diet increasing your water intake is one of the easiest ways to burn extra calories.
+It works through the process of thermogenesis.
+Thermogenesis can be explained as the process in which the body uses energy to warm itself up.
+One way to trigger thermogenesis is to consume cold water.
+The water cools the body down, and by thermogenesis energy is used to warm it back up.
+Basically you are making your body work out for you.
+Proper hydration makes sure your body function and burns fat.
+Dehydration makes your body unable to burn fat and can lead to sever health problems.
 When you are on a diet, it can be tempting to cut back on liquids but never cut back on water.
 The weight you gain from water is just water weight and will fluctuate daily.
 It’s important to remember that when you are dehydrated you are hurting your chances of losing actual weight from fat cells.
 In the long run you will keep on putting on fat and you are also running a real risk of liver-failure.
 All healthy diets include a lot of water, which keeps your body healthy and also facilitates a healthy weight loss.